Tuolumne River Rafting

 Powerhouse rapid has some fun waves at high water, rafts have flipped here.
 It is also nice camping spot on river right.
 The Powerhouse was built in the early 1900’s to provide power to the near by mines and Groveland.
 There is more camping the next few miles downstream.
 On river right there is camping and hiking at Grapevine Creek (mile 7.8).
 A little farther downstream is a large campsite downstream across from Indian Creek (mile 8.0).

 This is longest rapid on the river.
 There is a tricky entrance then some fun boulder dodging in the middle and finishing with some waves at the bottom of the rapid.

 Mile 10.8: Surf City (III)

-Some fun surfing here at low water and fun waves at all flows.
+Some fun surfing here (for rafts) at low water and fun waves at all flows.

 Mile 11.4: Driftwood Paradise (III)